siddhartha-gadgil/DeptWeb/_seminars/2019/2019-11-22-pavol-hell.md

 oriented trees on at most $s$ vertices as its induced subgraphs.
 In general this statement is not true, not even for triangle free graphs.
-Therefore, we consider the next natural special class – namely the 4-cycle free graphs –and prove the above statement for that class.
+Therefore, we consider the next natural special class – namely the 4-cycle free graphs – and prove the above statement for that class.
 We show that $g(s) \leq 4s^2$ in this case.

 We also consider the rainbow (colorful) variant of this conjecture.